charite/charite.github.io/software-ontologizer.md

 GO contains well over over 20,000 terms, each of which has an accession number, a name, a more detailed definition, and other information relating a term to its parent terms.
 Individual terms are organized as a directed acyclic graph, whereby the terms form the nodes in the ontology and the arcs the relationships.
 More specific terms are lower in the graph and terms are related to their parent terms by ‘is-a’ relationships (e.g. condensed chromosome ‘is-a’ chromosome) or ‘part-of’ relationships (e.g. nucleolus is ‘part-of’ nucleus).
 In contrast to simpler hierarchical structures, one node in a directed acyclic graph may have multiple parents.
 For instance, the term ‘DNA replication’ (GO:0006260) is a child of the term ‘DNA replication and cell cycle’ (GO:0000067) and also of the term ‘S phase of mitotic cell cycle’ (GO:0000084).
 This allows for a more flexible, expressive and detailed description of biological functions.

 The GO terms do not themselves describe specific genes or gene products.
 Rather, collaborating databases generate gene association files consisting of links between genes or gene products and GO terms.
 Genes and gene products are annotated at the most specific level possible, but are considered to share the attributes of all the parent nodes.
 Association files have been made available for m organisms, including human, mouse, yeast and Caenorhabditis elegans.

+## Overrepresentation

+#### Introduction

+We use the designation "Term-for-Term (TFT) analysis" to refer to the standard method of performing statistical analysis for overrepresentation in GO.
+Please see the section on Parent-Child analysis for an explanation of this name.

+TFT analysis is based on the following assumptions.
+We are generally interesting in knowing if a subset of genes from a larger population has any special characteristics.
+We will define the subset as our study group.
+This could be a set of overexpressed genes from a microarray experiment.
+Note that there may be several study groups, for instance, overexpressed genes and underexpressed genes.
+The population group would then be defined as all genes represented on the microarray.
+We can then ask if the frequency of a annotation to a Gene Ontology term is different for the study group compared to the overall population.

+#### Modified Fisher's Exact Test

+Thus, we can imagine a binary random variable for each gene in the population with two mutual exclusive values: 1) The gene is annotated to the GO term in question or 2) The gene is not annotated to the GO term.

+Assume the population of all genes contains M genes annotated to some term t and N genes not annotated to the term.
+The population thuis contains a total of M+N genes.
+The study set contains k genes, r of which are annotated to the term t.
+The hypergeometric distribution then gives the probability of sampling exactly r genes annotated term t:

+Since we are interested in knowing the probability that a certain number of annotations to a certain GO term occured by chance (with low probabilities corresponding as usual to a high statistical significance), we actually need to calculate the chance of seeing r or more annotations in our study set:

+This is essentially the same as the Fisher Exact Test, except that we are only testing for overrepresentation.
+The Fisher Exact test, in contrast, tests for either extreme (over- or underrepresentation).
+It has become the convention in GO analysis not to test for underrepresentation of GO terms, because the biological significance of underrepresentation is much less clear than the significance of overrepresentation.